🎂 Age & Date Guide

 Double-check with the boundary condition

-If today's date equals the birth date (e.g., today is 15 August), then 0 days have passed in the new month — months count goes up by 1.
-If the birthday is exactly today, the day count resets to 0.
-Most calculators handle this automatically, but if doing it by hand, be precise about whether "today" is included in the count.
+If today's date equals the birth date, then 0 days have passed in the new month — the month count goes up by 1 and the day count resets to 0.
+Be precise about whether "today" is included in the count.

-💡 The tricky part: Different months have different day counts (28, 29, 30, or 31 days).
+The tricky part: Different months have different day counts (28, 29, 30, or 31 days).
 When calculating age in days, you can't just multiply months × 30.
-You need to count actual calendar days between the two dates — which is why manual calculation gets complex fast, and an online calculator is more reliable for precision.
+You need to count actual calendar days between the two dates — which is why an online calculator is more reliable for precision.

 Handling Leap Years Correctly